 The Chesterfield sofa has been around since the 18th century, when it was commissioned by the Earl of Chesterfield as a sturdy piece of furniture for gentlemen to sit on comfortably, while remaining in an upright position becoming to their status.
 The leather Chesterfield sofa is very popular today and although still built in the same sturdy design; can be surprisingly comfortable.
 It is also produced at much more affordable prices now, whereas in the past only the very wealthy could afford to own one.
 The leather Chesterfield sofa has become synonymous with psychiatrists and psychoanalysts since it was first used by Freud, although it is now also used as a family sofa in many homes.

 You will find vintage and retro furniture surprisingly affordable at stores online; in fact you can buy a used piece of handcrafted furniture for the same price or less than the plastic and chipboard “creations” that are produced today.
-People are going to great lengths to create unusual and unique atmospheres in their homes; with maybe a living room filled with antique furniture and a beautiful leather chesterfield sofa, leading through to a kitchen and diner dressed in retro 60s style.
+People are going to great lengths to create unusual and unique atmospheres in their homes; with maybe a living room filled with antique furniture and a beautiful leather chesterfield sofa, plus a Persian rug, leading through to a kitchen and diner dressed in retro 60s style.
 Upstairs you might find one bedroom in elegant vintage style with a four poster bed, and the next bedroom fitted with white furniture in sleek modern lines; with maybe a third bedroom in a completely different style or theme.
 Even bathrooms nowadays are heading back to older designs; with claw foot tubs and old-style taps giving a much homelier feel to the bathroom than the cold angular designs and surfaces of recent years.